App version: 0.1.0

 How Fast Can I Get an Emergency Loan?

 The speed at which you receive an emergency loan largely depends on the type of loan you want.
 A traditional bank or credit union loan can process a loan in one to seven business days.
 If you’re a new customer, you should expect a longer processing time.
 But if you’re an existing customer at the establishment, the entire process is likely to be faster — potentially between one to three days.
 Online lenders offering small personal loans frequently provide faster processing times.
-You might expect to receive funds in less than a week, with some even offering same-day deposit.If you need a faster turnaround, car title loans, payday loans, and pawn shop loans usually offer same-day processing.
-The downside to this type of quickest personal loan is that you will typically pay a lot more in interest and may have to use some type of collateral to secure the loan.Recommended: Applying for a Personal Loan Online vs In-Person
+You might expect to receive funds in less than a week, with some even offering same-day deposits.If you need a faster turnaround, car title loans, payday loans, and pawn shop loans usually offer same-day processing.
+The downside to these types of personal loans is that you will typically pay much more in interest and may have to use some type of collateral to secure the loan.

 Are Emergency Loans Safe?

-Can I Get an Emergency Loan with Bad Credit?
+Can I Get an Emergency Loan With Bad Credit?

 For FICO® credit scores, a “fair” score is generally considered anything between 669 and 580, while a “poor” score is between 300 and 579.
-If you have a credit score below 620, there are still a number of lenders out there that may offer you quick personal loans for bad credit—many of which have better terms than payday loans.
+If you have a credit score below 620, there are still a number of lenders out there that may offer you quick personal loans for bad credit — many of which have better terms than payday loans.
 In fact, it’s typically quite easy to find these loans with terms up to 60 months.
-The interest rates are often the same as you would find with a credit card, but that’s lower than most payday loans.If you’re trying to get an emergency loan with bad credit, it may be helpful to compare your options with a pre-qualification rate check that performs only a soft pull on your credit.
-That helps to give you an idea of what kind of rate and loan amount you’ll qualify for without hurting your credit score.* Recommended: Guide to Personal Loans Without a Bank Account
+The interest rates are often the same as you would find with a credit card, but that’s lower than most payday loans.Recommended: How to Build Credit

 Getting an Emergency Loan With a Cosigner

-Another option to consider if your credit is poor is getting an emergency personal loan with a cosigner, A cosigner is usually a family member or a close friend who has good credit and could help you qualify for loan rates and terms that you might not be able to get on your own.
+Another option to consider if your credit is poor is getting an emergency personal loan with a cosigner.
+A cosigner is usually a family member or a close friend who has good credit and could help you qualify for loan rates and terms that you might not be able to get on your own.
 However, the cosigner has to agree to take responsibility for paying off the loan if you are unable to pay it.
 In addition, if you can’t make the loan payments, your cosigner’s credit could be damaged.

 Types of Emergency Loans